jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ## The Beginning

-It all started with a door in the face.
+It all started with a door in my face.
 I few more actually.
 I'm either too stubborn or too hopeful.
 Either way, I eventually learned my lesson.
 I was selling a product upper management were never going to buy.

 Before you wonder, it wasn't the price, there was no price.
 It wasn't the competition.
 None of that either.
 And I can promise it worked, because I had spent years in a cubicle doing the frontline job it worked for.